ilyafedotov-ops/FreelanceDE/articles/2025/freelancer-gewerbe-guide-en.md

 Each has pros; choose what fits your work.
 I use Lexoffice as Getsorted doesn’t cover my needs.

 ### Invoicing
+**Quick view:**
+- From 01.01.2025 all B2B must receive/store e-invoices (XML/XRechnung); PDF ≠ e-invoice.
+- Issuing obligation phases in; Kleinunternehmer don’t have to issue but must receive.
+- Always include Steuernummer/USt-IdNr, service description, dates, amounts, and proper VAT wording (or §19 note).

 Freelancers must follow strict invoice rules.
 From 1 Jan 2025, Germany starts a phased rollout of **mandatory** e-invoices in B2B.
 All businesses (including Kleinunternehmer) must be able to **receive and store** structured e-invoices from that date; the **issuing** obligation phases in by company size and other factors.
 PDF alone is **not** an e-invoice.
 Whether you serve clients domestically, in the EU, or beyond, each invoice must meet legal requirements or tax authorities may reject your expenses/income.
 Below are the required elements.